-- When the Hebel PowerFence is in contact with the ground a suitable waterproofing membrane must be used on the panels that will be covered by, or exposed to, ground soil.
+- When the Hebel PowerFence is in contact with the ground a suitable waterproofing membrane such as Mulseal must be used on the panels that will be covered by, or exposed to, ground soil.
 The waterproofing is applied to both sides, the base and vertical ends of the panel to a minimum height of 100mm above the finished ground level. - PowerFence panels may be cut along the panel length to a minimum width of 270mm.
 PowerPanel can be docked in length to suit the bay width. - Paint any steel reinforcement exposed by cutting with Hebel Anti-Corrosion Paint.
 If the top panel has been cut along the length, it is best practice to place that panel with the cut side facing down. - Patch any holes and damage to the panels with Hebel Patch prior to coating.

-Vertical movement joints require a knife cut in the base coat render prior to application of the final flexible surface coating - to allow differential movement between panels and posts without cracking the coating system.
+Vertical movement joints require a knife cut in the base coat render between the panel surface and the fibre cement cappings prior to application of the final flexible surface coating - to allow differential movement between panels and posts without cracking the coating system.